Hamburger

 Austria

-Automatic transfer under the Austrian rules implementing the EU Acquired Rights Directive in a business sale or service provision change.
-Significant restrictions on changing terms and conditions following a transfer.
-Duty to inform and consult with employees and/or the works council, if any.
-Any dismissal connected to the transfer is void unless for a good reason.
+There is a mandatory automatic transfer of employment relationships under the Austrian rules implementing the EU Acquired Rights Directive in a business sale or service provision change with significant restrictions on changing terms and conditions following a transfer.
+Also, the duty to inform and consult with employees and/or the works council, if any applies.
+Any termination connected to the transfer is void unless for a good reason (eg, termination for economic, technical or organizational reasons).

 Bahrain